 Not as pretty as a turned handle, but comfortable and easy to grip.
 I think I’m really going to like having those flats on the handle when I need to adjust the blade.
 Now, as I was making the handles, I was noticing that the wood was already feeling a little drier than it did yesterday, and having a little more time at my disposal, I went ahead with a little shaping.
 Here’s what I had at the end of the day:

 Shaping the arms is really the most fun part of this whole project, but also the most nerve-wracking.
 Take off too little, and the tool is too heavy and bulky.
 Take off too much, and the saw will break under the tension.
+[Edit to add: If you make the frame too thin, the most likely problem is not that the frame will break, but that it will bend and twist, making it impossible to hold the saw in tension and saw straight.]
 And on top of that, I’m trying to shape two complex pieces to be nearly identical, working mostly freehand.
 Suffice to say, it took me all evening.
 But here’s how it went.

 Cutting the major curves was easy, thanks to this little trick I learned at from Paul Sellers in a woodworking course I took at Homestead Heritage: